Drug Crime Attorney in Liberty County

 - Sentencing Alternatives and Diversion: We advocate powerfully for alternatives to incarceration, especially for first-time offenders.
 We utilize the Conditional Discharge Statute and petition for entry into the Atlantic Judicial Circuit Drug Court for eligible clients.
 These programs offer a chance to earn a dismissal of the felony charge.

-- Trial Readiness: Our firm's over 40 years of combined experience ensures that when we enter negotiation, the prosecutor knows we are fully prepared to go to trial, giving us superior leverage to secure a favorable plea agreement or a charge reduction.
+- Trial Readiness: Our firm's over 40 years of combined experience means that when we enter negotiation, the prosecutor knows we are fully prepared to go to trial, giving us strong leverage to pursue a favorable plea agreement or a charge reduction.

 Why Liberty County Clients Choose Us